mlange-42/yarner/README.md

 slight changes to the code block syntax to ensure that they are valid in the true documentation language.
 Given this, note that any post-processing or format changes you wish to apply to the documentation should be performed on the generated document.

+Some advanced features are currently only supported for **Markdown**:
+* File transclusions (e.g. "draw" sub-documents into the main document)
+* Automatic inclusion of linked files

 ### Macros